Monitoring CAN Bus J1939 devices on a cloud platform using the nodeG5 edge IIoT Gateway

-Our G3 gateway is based on the iMX6 CPU with built-in CAN port functionality.
-The CAN bus is driven by an industrial proven high speed CAN transceiver that provides a robust & reliable interface with high noise immunity.
+The nodeG5 gateway comes with 2 built-in CAN ports & GPS as a standard.
+The CAN bus is driven by a high-speed CAN transceiver that provides a robust & reliable interface with high noise immunity.

 “FEEE” is the PGN 0xFEEE (65262 decimal).

-Response data is located at start byte position 1 and length of 1 byte.
+We set the response data to be located at start byte position 1 with a length of 1 byte.

-The gateway is able to apply a customer multiplier (x1 in this case) and offset (-40 in this case) to match the requirements of their cloud service.
+The gateway is able to apply a customer multiplier (x1 in this case) and offset (-40 in this case) to match the requirements of our AWS cloud service.

-Log into the G3 (the default address is 192.168.1.1) and enter in the user name and password.
-Go to the <Management> tab in the G3 web configuration menu.
+Log into the nodeG5 (the default address is 192.168.1.1) and enter in the user name and password.
+Go to the <Management> tab in the web configuration menu.
 Enable the SSH option (see below) and click the 'UPDATE' button to save your settings.
 Then reboot the gateway.

 Then log in again, go to the <IOT Hardware> menu to set the CAN bus mode to "J1939 mode" and register the polling configuration as required by the user.
 Click 'UPDATE' to save your settings.

-(Note that all other interfaces like Modbus and Zigbee can also run concurrently).
+(Note that all other interfaces like Modbus and BLE can also run concurrently).